-Pacific Oaks' bachelor's-completion program equips graduates with a comprehensive interdisciplinary understanding of human development across the lifespan, from birth through the end of life.
+Pacific Oaks' bachelor's-completion program in human development equips graduates with a comprehensive interdisciplinary understanding of human development across the lifespan, from birth through the end of life.
 Students become familiar with the biological, psychological, emotional, and sociological factors that contribute to an individual's development.

-POC:Pasadena, CAPOC:Salinas, CAPOC:Santa Cruz, CAPOC:Sacramento, CAPOC:Online
+POC:Pasadena, CAPOC:Salinas, CAPOC:Visalia, CAPOC:Chico, CAPOC:Santa Cruz, CAPOC:Sacramento, CAPOC:San Jose, CA

-Early Childhood Education
+Early Childhood Education and Development

-60-90, depending on credits transferred in.
+30-60, depending on credits transferred in.
 A minimum of 30 credits must be earned at Pacific Oaks College.

 Completion of an associate's degree or a minimum of 60 semester credits with a grade of "C" or higher from a college or university accredited by regional commissions.

 Applicants may also take CLEP (College Level Exam Program) tests to acquire credits.
 A maximum of 30 credits may transfer.

 This course is an exploration of play as a human adaptive function with a distinct development progression, beginning in infancy and extended throughout the lifespan.
 Varying in content and mode from culture to culture, emphasis will be placed on the ability to observe play across an age-range and to make use of these observations in planning for play-based opportunities.
 This includes recognizing the importance of the physical environment in setting up spaces for play that will engage participants in using the skills that are requisites for lifelong learning.
 Ways to support cultural expression and nonsexist play opportunities will be analyzed as part of the examination of the impact of anti-bias issues and diversity on one's play.
 Although our focus begins with the early years, we will address the integrative and transformative function of play as it contributes to the lives of individuals across the lifespan.